timtroendle/cookiecutter-reproducible-research/README.md

 # cookiecutter-reproducible-research

 This repository provides [cookiecutter](http://cookiecutter.readthedocs.io) templates for reproducible research projects.
-It does not attempt to be generic, but has a clear and opinionated focus.
+The templates do not attempt to be generic, but have a clear and opinionated focus.

-Projects build with this template aim at full automation, and use `Python 3.8`, `conda`, `Git`, `Snakemake`, and `pandoc` to create a HTML report out of raw data, code, and `Markdown` text.
+Projects build with these templates aim at full automation, and use `Python 3.8`, `conda`, `Git`, `Snakemake`, and `pandoc` to create a HTML report out of raw data, code, and `Markdown` text.
 Fork, clone, or download this repository on GitHub if you want to change any of these.

-The template includes a few lines of code as a demo to allow you to create a HTML report out of simulated results right away.
+The template includes a few lines of code as a demo to allow you to create a HTML report out of made-up simulation results right away.
 Read the `README.md` in the generated repository to see how.

 ## Template types

 > default

-This is the basic structure of a reproducible workflow.
+This generates the basic structure of a reproducible workflow.

 > cluster